Climate | Crime | Tech | Time

 I’ve yet to write speculative crime fiction, but it’s only a matter of time.

 My crime fiction find its roots in 80s detective shows, an early interest in serial killers, and the brain candy legal thrillers that swamped fiction shelves approaching the new millennium.

-Three things are happening in crime:
+Things happening in crime: